 - When you are ready to bake the bread, set the rack to the middle position in the oven and preheat it to 350ºF (177ºC).
 Bake the loaf for 22-24 minutes or until the top is golden brown.
 Allow to cool on a wire cooling rack at least 15 minutes before turning out and serving.
 Loaf can be served warm or room temperature.
 Leftovers stay fresh, covered tightly at room temperature, up to 5 days.
 Loaf freezes well, up to 3 months.
 Wrap tightly.
 Thaw in refrigerator overnight.

 - What to do with leftover dough: roll or shape the dough into about ½" thick circle (it does not have to be perfect).
-Brush with olive oil or more pesto, add seasoning if you'd like (such as garlic powder, onion powder, Italian seasoning, etc), cheese, and bake at 350ºF (177ºC) for about 15-20 minutes until golden brown.
+Brush with butter or more apple butter, add flavoring if you'd like (such as sugar, cinnamon-sugar, just cinnamon, etc), and bake at 350ºF (177ºC) for about 15-20 minutes until golden brown.

 All nutritional values are approximate and provided to the reader as a courtesy.
 Changing ingredients and/or quantities will alter the estimated nutritional calculations.